quantitativeimaging/ELM/README.md

 MATLAB software for ellipsoid localisation microscopy (ELM).

 Eric J. Rees and James D. Manton, University of Cambridge.
 2016.
-CC-BY 4.0.
+License: CC-BY 4.0.

 The principle of ellipsoid localisation microscopy is presented in the following paper, together with measurements of some coat protein positions in *B. megaterium* and *B. subtilis*:

 [Julia Manetsberger, James D. Manton, Miklos J. Erdelyi, Henry Lin, David Rees, Graham Christie, Eric J. Rees. _Ellipsoid localisation microscopy infers the size and order of protein layers in Bacillus spore coats_.
 Biophysical Journal (2015).](http://dx.doi.org/10.1016/j.bpj.2015.09.023)

 This software package is a more advanced version of the method used above, and will be presented in more technical detail in an upcoming paper.
-Please cite these papers if you use this software to support a publication.
+Please cite these papers if you use this software for a publication.

 >- The fluorescent shell analysis repository also includes some preliminary code for a similar analysis of cylindrical fluorescent shells

 ## 1. Background
-ELM is an image analysis tool designed to measure the position of fluorescent fusion proteins in bacteria coats.
-Analogous fluorescent shell structures can also be measured.
+ELM is an image analysis tool designed to estimate the location of fluorescent fusion proteins in bacteria coats.
+Analogous fluorescent shell structures (where 'shell' just means a thin fluorescent layer around a spheroidal specimen) can also be measured.

+ELM very precisely infers the size (i.e. radius, or axis lengths) of fluorescent shell structures with certain geometries (e.g. spherical, ellipsoidal), by analysing fluorescence image data which can be captured on a traditional fluorescence microscope.
+The model structures provide good approximations of the way that some GFP-fusion proteins are incorporated into the multi-layered coats of bacterial spores.
-ELM very precisely infers the size of fluorescent shell structures, such as bacteria spores that incorporate a fluorescent fusion protein in the coat, from fluorescence image data which can be captured on a traditional fluorescence microscope.
-The ELM  method consists of segmentation of individual spore images (which must be sparse) followed by fitting an equation or a model to each image of a spore.
+The ELM  method consists of segmentation of individual spore images (which must be well-separated from each other) followed by fitting an equation or a model to each image of a spore.
 For spherical shells, the radius can be inferred with a precision better than about 10 nm, and for ellipsoidal shells the semiaxis lengths can be inferred with similar precision.
 (The precision depends on the brightness and uniformity of the shells.)
 This makes it possible to identify information such as the position of each protein in a multi-layered coat, with a precision much better than the diffraction-limited resolution of an optical microscope.